MicrosoftDocs/Viva/Viva/engage/eac-as-manage-data.md

 ## Export Data

-As an Engage admin, you need to export data to manage users and content.
-This article explains the different options you have to manage usage, compliance, and discovery.
+As an Engage administrator, you need to export data in order to manage users and content.
+This article explains the different options available for managing usage, compliance, and discovery.

 >[!NOTE]
 >To migrate data between Viva Engage tenants, [learn about migrating content](/viva/engage/configure-your-viva-engage-network/add-basic-domains-to-office-365).